jinzaizhichi/dotfiles-5/README.md

 ## Installation

 - Install Git (On MacOS and Windows)
+- Log in to the App Store (On MacOS)
 - Clone the repo
 - Source the `bootstrap.sh` script
 - Install packages and extensions